YSaxon/cliffi/README.md

 - f for float
 - d for double
 - s for cstring (ie null terminated char*)
+- P for arbitrary pointer (void*) specified by address

 ### Pointers
 Pointers are specified with a number of `p` flags equal to the level of pointer.
 - `-pi` = *int
 - `-ppi` = **int

+This is not to be confused with the `P` _type_ above.
+`p` pointers are specified by their ultimate value, so `-pi 4` represents an `int*` to the value 4.
+`P` pointers are specified by their address, so `-P 0xdeadbeef` is a pointer to whatever is at 0xdeadbeef You can even mix them, so `-pP 0xdeadbeef` would be a pointer to a pointer to whatever is at 0xdeadbeef

+`P` pointers are especially useful in REPL mode for containing pointers to types you don't care to specify but will need to reuse

 ### Arrays
 Array values are specified as unspaced comma delimited values, like `1,2,3,4` or `this,"is an","array of",strings` or `4.3,3.1,9,0`